They say…

 ceased: August 2022

 Three business partners created this small but interesting brewery late in 2014, adopting its apparently self-deprecatory name from the old Irish practice of displaying a sod of peat on houses selling illegal poitín.
 It began with a basic 6 hl kit in a cramped and steamy space in the cellar of the Bethnal Green Working Men’s Club.
-Two of the original founders then became less involved, but the business continued to expand under brewer Rich Ekins, formerly at and Beer Factory, and his colleague Wilson Digby.
+Two of the original founders then became less involved, but the business continued to expand under brewer Rich Ekins, formerly at Canopy and London Beer Factory, and his colleague Wilson Digby.

 The original location overlooking the small green space of Pollard Square is one of very few surviving working men’s clubs in London, purpose-built in 1895,.
 It almost closed due to a dwindling membership in the early 2000s before it was rescued by a promoter who operates it mainly as an events venue.
 But the brewery had only a tiny corner and eventually needed more space.